What should you bring?

 Your clothing ought to include:

 Rain gear Waterproof jacket and pants.
-We can provide basic rain gear but our sanitizing process for rain gear is especially labor intensive and hard on these items.
-It’s also chlorine-based which is sadly, not environmentally friendly.
-Please help us avoid having to sanitize rain gear by brining your own.
-You’ll find that quality (Goretex, Dryvent, Outdry) rain gear will prove useful beyond your kayaking day and well worth the investment.
+We can provide heavy-duty rain gear but you’ll find that (Goretex, Dryvent, Outdry) rain gear will prove useful beyond your kayaking day and well worth the investment.

 Rubber boots High top/shin height, often referred to as the Alaskan sneaker (or wellies by our friends across the pond).
 If you don’t have them we can provide a pair.